SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 demanding and is best performed in the background if the machine is otherwise idle.

+This function should only be used on modern machines or in acclerating emulators (e.g. "warp mode" in VICE).

 Here is how to compress all of the heap:

 ~~~lisp